Mental Health, Trauma, and Healing

-This session introduces key recovery concepts to facilitate understanding of recovery as it relates to mental health and how these concepts can support you in achieving and maintaining personal wellness.
+This session introduces key concepts to facilitate understanding of recovery and how they can support you in achieving and maintaining personal wellness.

 Part 2: Understanding Trauma

-This session will provide an overview of trauma, its impacts, and how individuals may experience trauma.
-Participants will have an opportunity to discuss their own experiences, and what trauma looks like in the AAPI community.
+This session provides an overview of trauma, its impacts, and how you may experience trauma.
+Participants have the opportunity to share experiences and see what trauma looks like in the AAPI community.

 Part 3: Wellness Recovery Action Plan

-This session introduces the Wellness and Recovery Action Plan (WRAP®).
-This session will go over the key components of WRAP®, and how you can develop a personalized plan to achieve your own wellness goals.
+This session allows participants to learn about the Wellness and Recovery Action Plan (WRAP) and develop a personalized plan to achieve their own wellness goals.

 AAPI Strong Resources